afshindini/GAN-Methods-with-Pytorch/README.md

 # Generative Adversarial Network (GAN) and Its Developments with Pytorch
 In this repository, GAN approach and its further developments are implemented and gathered together from different research papers.
 You can find a short description of each method, link to the related paper, the implemented code and the results in each section.
 In order to run each implementation, you can run the code, presented in each section separatly.
+All the methods are applied to [MNIST](http://yann.lecun.com/exdb/mnist/) dataset right now, I will try to apply them on other datasets in the near future.

 ## Generative Adversarial Network (GAN)
 ### Description